-FINDING OF SUITABILITY TO TRANSFER (FOST) SURPLUS II PARCELS, AREA A (Parcels E37, L30, and L31) FORMER FORT ORD, CALIFORNIA
+FINDING OF SUITABILITY TO TRANSFER (FOST) SURPLUS II PARCELS, AREA A (Parcels E37 and L30) FORMER FORT ORD, CALIFORNIA

-On the basis of the Environmental Baseline Survey (EBS) for the Surplus II Parcels at former Fort Ord, I have determined that Parcels E37, L30, and L31 (the Property), at former Fort Ord, California, are suitable for transfer.
+On the basis of the Environmental Baseline Survey (EBS) for the Surplus II Parcels at former Fort Ord.
+I have determined that Parcels E37 and L30 (the Property), at former Fort Ord, California, are suitable for transfer.
+Parcel E37 (roadway) will continue to be used as a road and Parcel L30 will include a gasoline station and mini-mart.
 The area to be assigned and transferred is shown on Plate A-1.